Skip to Content

 If the problem persists or you cannot gain access through security, please ask your company’s authorised signatory to contact us for further assistance.

-We currently reinstate all existing Salto access to your ID, however any new Salto access requirement will need to be added by your relevant business unit or Compass Centre security.
+We reinstate all existing Salto access to your ID, however any new Salto access requirement will need to be added by your relevant business unit or Compass Centre security.

 The Heathrow ID Centre operating and appointment hours are: